Contraceptive injections contain a progestogen hormone which is similar to the natural progesterone produced by the ovaries.

-Most women can have a contraceptive injection.
+The contraceptive injection can be used by most people.
 Your doctor or nurse will need to ask you about your own and your family’s medical history to make sure a contraceptive injection is suitable.
 Do mention any illness or operations you’ve had.

-- you want a baby within the next year.
+- want a baby within the next year

-- unexplained vaginal bleeding (for example, bleeding between periods or after sex)
+- have unexplained vaginal bleeding (for example, bleeding between periods or after sex)

-- arterial disease or history of serious heart disease or stroke
+- have arterial disease or history of serious heart disease or stroke

-- risk factors for osteoporosis (thinning of the bones) (see below, Contraceptive injections and your bones).
+- have risk factors for osteoporosis (thinning of the bones) See below, Contraceptive injections and your bones.

 How long can I use a contraceptive injection for?